sonyakalara/Gov1005Final/README.md

-# Gov1005Final - Sonya Kalara
+# Hate Crimes in NYC - Sonya Kalara

 This dataset will be used to analyze and discover trends about hate crimes in New York City.